QuiltMC/developer-wiki/wiki/versions/1.19/getting_started/setup/markdown/setup.md

 #### [Eclipse](https://www.eclipse.org)

-Open the project, and run the `eclipse` Gradle task.
+Open the project as a Gradle Project, then run the `eclipse` Gradle task, which should be available under the Gradle Tasks view tab, alternatively, it's also possible to use the command-line to run Gradle tasks with the Wrapper script (`gradlew`):
+- Unix-like and Windows Powershell: `./gradlew eclipse`
+- Windows Command Prompt: `gradlew eclipse`

 #### [Visual Studio Code](https://code.visualstudio.com)